Hyperaspis onerata

 Hyperaspis onerata is a species of beetle of the family Coccinellidae.
 It is found in northern South America and various Caribbean islands.

 Description

 Adults reach a length of about 2.0-2.7 mm.
 They have a yellow body.
 The pronotum has two triangular black spots.
-The basal margin pf the elytron is black, as is part of the sutural margin.
+The basal margin of the elytron is black, as is part of the sutural margin.
 The lateral margin is also partly black and there is one large oval discal spot on the sutural margin, as well as a small black oval spot and one large irregularly oval spot.